Tips on Using LinkedIn for Job Search

 Advanced LinkedIn Strategies

-6. Profile Applications: There are a number of applications you can add to your profile to better brand yourself.
+There are a number of applications you can add to your profile to better brand yourself.
 You can feed your blog posts or the posts from your favorite blog right into your profile using WordPress or Blog Link.
-You can embed and share files and presentations in a portfolio via Google, SlideShare and Box.net.
-You can also feature your own works or your favorite or recommended reads for others with your Reading List by Amazon.
+Embed and share files and presentations in a portfolio via Google, SlideShare and Box.net.
+You can also feature your own works or your recommended reads for others with your Reading List by Amazon.
 There are multiple others from which to choose, but make sure to pick the applications that add the greatest value to your profile and candidacy.

-7. Events: LinkedIn also has an increasingly popular events calendar that may become helpful in your personal branding and career search efforts.
-Attending relevant events can provide new information and training and can serve as continuing education and industry-related activity to feature on your resume and in your interviews.
+LinkedIn also has an increasingly popular events calendar that may become helpful in your personal branding and career search efforts.
+Attending relevant events can provide new information and training.
+It can also serve as continuing education and industry-related activity to feature on your resume and in your interviews.
 Events can also provide you with an opportunity to meet new, like-minded connections and build your network.
-Lastly, hosting or creating your own events is very easy to do on LinkedIn Events and can be a great way to build your own brand as a thought leader in your industry.
+Lastly, hosting or creating your own events is very easy to do on LinkedIn Events.
+It can be a great way to build your own brand as a thought leader in your industry.

-Remember that you don’t have to do everything listed here to make an impact on your career, and you certainly don’t have to be active every day; however, use these tips to customize your activity for career success and boost your LinkedIn job search.
+Remember that you don’t have to do everything listed here to make an impact on your career.
+You certainly don’t have to be active every day; however, use these tips to customize your activity for career success and boost your LinkedIn job search.